zenon8adams/pixzzle/README.md

 * Precise Screen Capture: Pixzzle allows GNOME users to take precise screenshots of specific areas within their desktop environment, ensuring that only the desired content is captured.

-* Intuitive Scrolling Integration: Experience a seamless transition between captured views as you scroll within the GNOME desktop, creating a dynamic and interactive exploration of your screen content.
+* Intuitive Panning Integration: Experience a seamless transition between captured views as you scroll within the GNOME desktop, creating a dynamic and interactive exploration of your screen content.

 * Native GNOME Compatibility: Pixzzle is crafted with GJS to seamlessly integrate into the GNOME desktop environment, maintaining a consistent and user-friendly experience.